7 Insignificant Homeschool Perks that Make a Big Difference

 7 Seemingly Insignificant Homeschool Perks that Make a Big Difference

-"As a first time homeschool mom, I was very timid when deciding whether to choose to homeschool.
-After researching Sonlight, I came to love how the program is run and how each grade is set up.
-I love how much literature my son heard is his Kindergarten year.
-I absolutely love being able to stay home and allow him to continue to be a child most of the day.
-School takes us only a couple hours a day or less, and with all the extra time he is able to play and be a kid.
-It warms my heart to see his relationship with his siblings continue to grow whereas in public school he would be gone all day.
+"I absolutely love being able to stay home and allow my son to be a child most of the day.
+School takes us only a couple hours a day, and with all the extra time, he is able to play and be a kid.
 I love that he can wear anything he chooses or work anywhere we wants.
 The flexibility is truly amazing.
 Sonlight is an excellent choice for our family."

-Ashley H. of Cheyenne, WY
+—Ashley H. of Cheyenne, WY

 3. Learning Alongside Your Child